niHonkage/DocsLearning/en/learn-more/prompt-engineering/README.md

 # Designing Prompts & Orchestrating Applications

-Master how to use Fusionworks to orchestrate applications and practice Prompt Engineering.
+Master how to use FusionWorks to orchestrate applications and practice Prompt Engineering.
 By leveraging two built-in application types, you can build high-value AI applications.

-Fusionworks's core philosophy is the declarative definition of AI applications.
-Everything, including prompts, context, and plugins, can be described through a YAML file (hence the name Fusionworks).
+FusionWorks's core philosophy is the declarative definition of AI applications.
+Everything, including prompts, context, and plugins, can be described through a YAML file (hence the name FusionWorks).
 The final output is a single API or a ready-to-use WebApp.

-At the same time, Fusionworks provides an easy-to-use prompt orchestration interface, allowing developers to visually orchestrate various application features based on prompts.
+At the same time, FusionWorks provides an easy-to-use prompt orchestration interface, allowing developers to visually orchestrate various application features based on prompts.
 Sounds simple, right?

 Whether the AI application is simple or complex, a good prompt can effectively improve the model's output quality, reduce error rates, and meet specific scenario requirements.
-Fusionworks already offers two common application types: conversational and text generation.
+FusionWorks already offers two common application types: conversational and text generation.
 This chapter will guide you through orchestrating AI applications in a visual manner.

 ### Steps for Application Orchestration